-The different symptoms and different disabilities that are developed will interfere with the daily life, at work and with the family.
+The different symptoms of MS and different disabilities that are developed will interfere with the daily life, at work and with the family.
 Some measures can be taken to facilitate the patient’s daily life.

 At the professional level, outbreaks due to the disease can cause absenteeism for several weeks, which can be a problem with the employer.
 The work-home distances and layout of the workstation are not always adapted to the physical conditions of patients.

 On an everyday basis, a lot of patients are not affected by their disease.
 In this case they are advised to have a regular physical activity.
 As the handicap grows it is important to learn to adapt.
 The patient can also enjoy amenities in his everyday environment, like at home, he can improve the accessibility of different areas of the house.
 The occupational therapist is a specialist who will, with the patient, define his specific needs and the necessary transformations.
 Technical aids such as a hospital bed, a shower seat and hand grips can then be installed.
 Institutional help is also available to adapt the car and facilitate the movement of the patient.

 First, after learning his diagnosis, the patient must pass a test for a driving license.
 This visit is mandatory because it aims to evaluate the ability of the patient to drive, with the only concern of his safety.
 The medical examination is done only by an authorized physician.
 To find out where it should be done, the patient can contact the NHS.